dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 ### Command-Line Arguments

 Most commands can take arguments that control their behavior.
-The standard form is for argument flags to be preceded by a `-`.

-Two useful arguments for the `ls` command are `-l` and `-a`. `-l` specifies the "long" listing format, which gives more information about each item in the listing. `-a` displays "hidden" files, which have filenames beginning with a a dot and don't appear in a normal listing.
+Two useful arguments for the `ls` command are `-l` and `-a`. `-l` specifies the "long" listing format, which gives more information about each item. `-a` displays "hidden" files, which have filenames beginning with a a dot and don't appear in a normal listing.

 ```
 prompt$ ls -l -a